 Objectives of the first year of study

-Awaken interest in the study of the history, culture and life of the people.
+Arouse interest in studying the history, culture and life of the people.

 Cultivate moral feelings.